Viskase: Origins

-Edwin O. Freund founder of what would become Viskase sought a readily available replacement for animal intestine casing.
+Erwin O. Freund, founder of what would become Viskase, sought a readily available replacement for animal intestine casing.
 Upon creating a cellulose casing, using the "viscose" process (also used in rayon) he realized the product stuffed well, linked, and was able to withstand the smokehouse.
 Quite by accident, he discovered that when the casing was removed from the product the sausages retained their shape and were firm.
 This was the beginning of the skinless frankfurter or hot dog.

 In the 1950s, Visking Corporation became a division of Union Carbide.